kwaldenphd/football-exhibits/README.md

 ## Lab Timeline

 We'll spend two Thursday class periods working on this lab: 10/28 and 11/4.
-- Goal for the end of 10/28 is to have identified a set of materials you want to work with, have started building out metadata, and have figured out the needed technical infrastructure for the digital archive/exhibit components of the lab
-- Goal for the end of 11/4 is to have started piecing things together for the digital archive/exhibit components of the lab and decided on next steps for the immersive/interactive digital story component of the lab

 Ideally we're finishing up this lab during Week #12 (week of 11/8) so we can turn and start to focus on the final project.